rafaelwang112/FaceRecognitionCelebrityLookAlike/README.md

 Uses:
   1. face_recognition for recognition
   2. OpenCV for video capture and drawing
-  3. beautifulsoup + requests for web scraping
+  3. BeautifulSoup + requests for web scraping
   4. NumPy for numerical tasks

 ## Installation